practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 ## Microbenchmark program in GForth

 Reading user input at the terminal is working in Gforth, as this factorial example shows with word _read-int_.
-Run this code like this: _$ gforth factorial.fs_
+Run this program like this: _$ gforth factorial.fs_

 ```
 : factorial ( n -- n! )